MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-azure-front-door.md

 ms.reviewer: ashishj
 ---

-# Using Azure Front Door to achieve geo-acceleration
+# Using Azure Front Door for geo-acceleration in Microsoft Entra application proxy

 This article describes configuring Microsoft Entra application proxy with Azure Front Door to achieve reduced latency and better performance.